IIIF/api/source/api/presentation/3.0/index.md

 ##### behavior

 A set of user experience features that the publisher of the content would prefer the client to use when presenting this resource.
 This specification defines the values specified in the table below.
-Others may be defined externally as an [extension][ldce].
+Others may be defined externally as an [extension][prezi3-ldce].

 The value _MUST_ be an array of strings.